 The atomic number is the number of protons (positive charges) in the nucleus of an atom.
 It is expressed by the letter Z.

-The mass number of a nuclide is the sum of the number of protons and the number of neutrons in the atomic nucleus.
+The mass number of an atom is the sum of the number of protons and neutrons in its atomic nucleus.

 Operation of a nuclear power plant.
 How electricity is generated from nuclear energy.
 Basic diagram of the most common type of plant in the world.